 The Macalester Department of Classics is one of the most active Classics departments in the nation among leading liberal arts colleges.
-The department teaches courses in Latin, Greek, Hebrew and Arabic as well as many courses pertaining to Greek, Roman, and Middle Eastern culture and civilization.
+The department teaches courses in Arabic, Greek, Hebrew and Latin as well as many courses pertaining to Mediterranean and Middle Eastern cultures and civilizations.

 We advise new students interested in Classics to begin or continue to study one of our languages.
-We also encourage you to enroll in one of our introductory level (100 level) civilization courses, such as 121 Greek World, 122 Roman World, or 123 Introduction to Archaeology.
+We also encourage you to enroll in one of our introductory level (100 level) context courses, such as 121 Greek World, 122 Roman World, 127 Women, Gender & Sexuality in Ancient Greece & Rome, 129 Greek Myths, 130 Early Arab & Persian Empires, or 135 India & Rome.
 These are designed to introduce students to the techniques, theories, and subject matter used for further study in Classics.
 Most importantly, interested students should come to the third floor of Old Main and meet with a Classics professor!
 The Classics community at Macalester is one of the most supportive and diverse on campus, and the best way to explore Classics is to meet with current Classics students and professors.

 All four languages offered by the Classics department (Arabic, Greek, Hebrew and Latin) fulfill the College’s language requirement.
 To fulfill this requirement in any of the classical languages, students must successfully complete the equivalent of four (4) semesters of college level study in a single language.
 For those with some experience in these languages, placement into a language level is done through an interview with a department faculty member during orientation or the first week of class.
 Specific guidelines for students with experience in Latin are found below.